 in August prior to the beginning of the fall semester.

-The post-baccalaureate graduate Certificate in Medical Education is a 12-credit-hour program designed for faculty teaching in medicine and health professions to enhance depth and breadth of their expertise in adult learning, curriculum design, instructional strategies and medical education scholarship, as well as to foster development of a cadre of academic leaders who can model best practices in teaching undergraduate, clinical and graduate programs.
+The graduate Certificate in Medical Education is a 12-credit-hour program designed for faculty teaching in medicine and health professions to enhance depth and breadth of their expertise in adult learning, curriculum design, instructional strategies and medical education scholarship, as well as to foster development of a cadre of academic leaders who can model best practices in teaching undergraduate, clinical and graduate programs.
 This program is available in an online format.